Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 That’s completely understandable.
 The retreat is designed to be flexible, with plenty of time for rest and personal reflection.
 You’re welcome to participate in as much or as little as you feel comfortable with.
 The environment is supportive and understanding, and there’s no pressure to do more than you’re able.

 Your comfort and well-being are top priorities.
 All meals at the retreat are plant-based and gluten-free, inspired by seasonal, nourishing ingredients from the local area.
 If you have additional dietary needs or allergies, please do let us know when booking and we’ll do our very best to accommodate you with care and creativity.
-We will work closely with our catering team to ensure all dietary needs and allergies are fully accommodated.
-When you sign up, you’ll have the opportunity to provide details about your requirements, and I'll make sure your meals are tailored to your needs.
-I myself have a dairy intolerance so I deeply understand!

 Where We Stay: Lanehead, Coniston